illinois-impact/ece408_project/readme.md

 Use the NVIDIA Nsight Compute GUI to find the execution of your kernel, and show a screen shot of the GPU SOL utilization in your report.
 You will see performance metrics for two kernel launches, one for each layer.
 The [Nsight Compute installation](#nsight-compute-installation) section describes how to install Nsight-Compute GUI on your personal machine.
 Note that you do not need CUDA to be installed.

+For this milestone, edit the responses in the given `m2_report_template.docx` file, export the report as a PDF, and name the PDF as `report.pdf`.

 | Report  |
 | ------------ |
 | Show output of rai running your GPU implementation of convolution (including the OpTimes) |